Samasaur1/samasaur1.github.io/_posts/2023-08-22-terminal-apps-respecting-system-dark-mode.md

 Since macOS Mojave (10.14) in 2018, macOS has had a system-wide Dark Mode.
 In macOS Catalina (10.15) (2019), Apple introduced automatic shifting between light and dark modes based on a schedule or sunrise/sunset[^1].

 [^1]: While researching which versions of macOS introduced dark mode, I discovered that macOS Ventura (13) apparently will no longer shift into/out of dark mode "until your Mac has been idle for at least a minute," and won't shift at all if "an app is preventing the display from sleeping" ([Apple Support article](https://support.apple.com/guide/mac-help/use-a-light-or-dark-appearance-mchl52e1c2d2/13.0/mac/13.0)). ~~Just another reason not to upgrade~~ I've actually upgraded after writing the first draft of this article, and I don't notice the delay in practice.
+Your mileage may vary.

 If you've ever used the stock macOS Terminal.app with no customization, you may have noticed that the default "Basic" profile does in fact shift with dark mode: